Finally Sleep and Wake Up Rested

 What Is CBT-I?
 (And Why Haven’t You Heard of It?)

-CBT-I (Cognitive Behavioral Therapy for Insomnia) is the gold standard treatment for chronic insomnia, recommended as the first-line treatment by the American College of Physicians, the American Academy of Sleep Medicine, and the NIH, ahead of medication.
-It’s not general therapy applied to sleep.
-It’s a specialized, structured protocol designed specifically to fix the patterns keeping you awake.
+CBT-I (Cognitive Behavioral Therapy for Insomnia) is the gold standard treatment for chronic insomnia, recommended ahead of medication by the American College of Physicians, the American Academy of Sleep Medicine, and the NIH.
+It's a specialized, structured protocol designed specifically to fix the patterns keeping you awake.

 CBT-I works by targeting the actual mechanisms that perpetuate insomnia, not just the symptoms:

-The results speak for themselves: CBT-I produces improvement in 70–80% of chronic insomnia patients, with effects that actually continue to improve after treatment ends and remain stable for 24+ months.
+CBT-I produces improvement in 70-80% of chronic insomnia patients, with effects that continue to improve after treatment ends and remain stable for 24+ months.

-No pills or dependency.
-Just a proven method to retrain your brain to sleep.
+CBT-I is a proven method to retrain your brain to sleep without pills or medicine.

 Why People Work with Kelsey for Sleep Therapy